 could be depressing.
 But they had each other and the support of their

 community, and they were determined to make the most of it.

-Unfortunately, Anna died 1864, leaving Niklas with two children aged 5 and 7.
+Unfortunately, Anna died in 1864, leaving Niklas with two children aged 5 and 7.

 The years 1866-1868 are known in Finland as the

-* These are an AI generated views how Niklas and Anna might
+1 These are just fantasies how Niklas and Anna might

 have looked.
 Niklas' portrait is based on the photographs of Alexander,